relrod/blog/drafts/2017-07-05-a-few-notes-about-djing-swing-dances.markdown

 I get back if an adjustment is needed. **But not blasting everyone out and making dancers not miss the beginning of the song is critical**.

+### Using Multiple Programs

+Sometimes you'll want to play a song, either requested or not, that you don't have in your main library.
+For this, something like Spotify can be great.
+You can either use venue-provided wifi, if the venue does, indeed, provide wifi, or tether from another device.

+Make sure you know the interactions between programs.
+For example, in certain configurations, Mixxx on Linux won't go through the usual PulseAudio system and will hold a lock of the soundcard and not allow Spotify to play. **Test the setup before you try to use it**.
+Also know that audio levels between programs can be quite different.
+If possible, when switching between programs, keep a physical hand on the volume knob of whatever you are plugged into.

+When using Spotify, I usually create a new temporary playlist while my other program is playing.
+I'll drag a song or two into the playlist, disable "Auto DJ" so my DJ program won't move on to the next song.
+At thre end of the current song, I'll start Spotify and drag its volume up to an acceptable level.
+When I am ready to go back, I'll have a song queued up in my DJ program, wait until the Spotify song is done, pause Spotify, switch over, and re-enable "Auto DJ."

+Getting this seamless can be tricky --- practice beforehand.

 ## Know How to Read Your Crowd

 Reading the crowd is one of the hardest things about DJing a dance.
 Like playing